fmmendo/fmmendo.github.io/resume.md

 ---

-Enthusiastic senior software engineer with over 10 years of experience in C# and .NET, and a keen interest in the latest technologies.
-My experience has provided me with excellent opportunities to build robust applications and services with global reach.
+Results-driven Senior Software Engineer with 13+ years of experience specializing in C#, .NET, cloud architecture, and distributed systems.
+Proven track record of designing and implementing scalable applications.
+Experienced in Azure and AWS cloud platforms and with event-driven architectures and microservices.

 <br />